All About Daylilies

-These seventeen species (which are only distantly related to ‘true’ lilies) are grouped into the single genus Hemerocallis, which means ‘lovely for a day’ - a reference to the fact that each individual flower blooms for just a single day.
+These seventeen species (which are only distantly related to ‘true’ lilies, or Lilium) are grouped into the single genus Hemerocallis, which means ‘lovely for a day’ - a reference to the fact that each individual flower blooms for just a single day.
 About 400 years ago, plant explorers introduced a number of these daylily species to Europe and eventually to North America.

 Over the last seventy-five years, these seventeen daylily species have become the basis for hybridizers everywhere to try their hands at creating new varieties of daylilies.
 Depending on their native habitat, daylily species exhibit a variety of traits that can be exploited by hybridizers.

 For instance, some species come from the mountains, meaning they will be quite hardy and will most likely go dormant in the winter.
 Others dwell in low lying areas and, while less hardy, keep their leaves year-round.